-Press the SELECT/RESET control once to switch from the odometer to the TRIP A feature.
+• Standard instrument cluster: Press the SELECT/RESET control once to switch from the odometer to the TRIP A feature.
 Press the control again to select the TRIP B feature.
-To reset the trip, press and hold the control again with the trip in
+To reset the trip, press and hold the control again until the trip reading is 0.0 miles.